Automattic/wp-calypso/packages/components/src/button/README.md

 - **Scary**: Use when the action will delete customer data or be otherwise difficult to recover from.
 Destructive buttons should trigger a confirmation dialog before the action is completed.
 Be thoughtful about using destructive buttons because they can feel stressful for customers.
 - **Borderless**: Use for less important or less commonly used actions since they’re less prominent.
 - **Busy**: Use when a button has been pressed and the associated action is in progress.
+- **Bare**: Use when you need a "button-as-div", to reset all styles from a button that will then be augmented by a consumer.
+For example, if you need something to _behave_ as a button but not _appear_ as a button, this is a good option.

 #### Icon buttons